 When you shave against the grain, you cut the hair very close to the skin, making it appear much denser and thicker for one, which can likewise irritate the other hand.

-Ingrown hairs are much more likely to develop in men with very thick or curly hair, particularly African men with tighter curls.
+Ingrown hairs are much more likely to develop in men with thick or curly hair, particularly African men with tighter curls.

 If You Have To, How